pavel-odintsov/fastnetmon/FINE_TUNING.md

 How I can enable ZC support?
 Please install DNA/ZC dreivers, load they and add interface name with zc prefix in config file (i.e. zc:eth3)

+How I can optimally use ZC mode?
+You should enable number of NIC queues as number of logical cores in load_driver.sh

 You can find more info and graphics [here](http://forum.nag.ru/forum/index.php?showtopic=89703)